ahrefs/ppx_regexp/MIK.md

   | _ -> ...
 ```

-This match expression will compile all of the REs in the branches into one, and use marks to find which branch was executed.
+This match expression will compile all of the REs in the branches into one, with some exceptions around pattern guards, and use marks to find which branch was executed.
 Efficient if you have multiple branches.

 The regexes are anchored both at the beginning, and at the end.
 So, for example, the first match case will be compiled to `^some regex$`.